UweGerdes/frontend-development/docker/README.md

 You find more on starting, stopping, inspecting, changing and much more below.

-## Installation with docker-compose
+## Installing docker-compose

-Make sure you have at least docker-compose version 1.6.0 to use the version 2 syntax of docker-compose.yml.
+Make sure you have at least docker-compose version 1.6.0 to use the version 2 syntax of `docker-compose.yml`.
 On Linux you have to follow the instructions on [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).
 On Windows or Mac the Docker setup should have done this.

-In the root directory of this project you find a docker-compose.yml to set up and run the server dockers.
+In the root directory of this project you find `docker-compose.yml` to set up and run the server dockers.

 If you have an apt-cacher-ng proxy server (see below) you should run: